Null72X/NULL-INTERNAL/README.md

 ## ⭐ Support

-If you like this project:
+If you enjoy this project:

 ```text
 ⭐ Star the Repository